MBQbUtils/GithubReleaseDownloader/README.md

 ```

 ## Features
-1. Downloads only compatible releases
+1. Downloads compatible releases (or latest if no requirements set)
 2. Filters assets using regex
 3. Has optional download_callback
 4. CLI tool can be used in CI